stefanhans/Go4k8s/Showcase/Deployments/ramped-drone-plugin/README.md

 ### Work In Progress

+A k8s deployment and service are specified in deployment.yaml.
+Here, the version of the container images is `{{.VERSION}}` which will later be replaced by the value of the environment variable `PLUGIN_VERSION`.

+The executable starts deployment and service initially and updates them accordingly if the called later.

 <a href="https://asciinema.org/a/8C4FwMI74WkbPNaIeo4MUZHgi" target="_blank"><img src="https://asciinema.org/a/8C4FwMI74WkbPNaIeo4MUZHgi.png" /></a>

 This scenario is using or can use, respectively, the following images from docker hub: